carlos1982/castro_speech/README.md

 Finally you can edit the json-object in slides.js.

-Feel free to contribute to make it work in Chrome and Internet-Explorer.
+Feel free to contribute, and to make it work in Chrome and Internet-Explorer.

 Greetings,